mfrohberg/cheetah/README.md

 * `npm install`

-* `npm start` will start the server locally to test that everything is running correctly
+* `npm start` will start the development server and serve js from memory

+* `npm run build` will create a the dist bundle for production

 ### Step 2) Deploy Your App